Lakshmi-krishna-vr/Lakshmi-krishna-vr/README.md

 - Optimized for **smartphones & video conferencing** applications.
 - SSIM **0.94**, PSNR **34.79 dB**.

+### 🔸 Accent-Based Cuisine Recommender (Oct - Nov 2025)
+A smart application that analyzes speech, detects the user’s regional accent, and instantly recommends matching Indian cuisines using an ML-powered audio classifier and a cuisine-mapping recommendation engine.

 ### 🔸 Sentiment Analysis on Customer Reviews (May–July 2024)
 - Compared **RoBERTa** and **VADER** sentiment models.
 - Built visualizations: pair plots, bar charts.